DerGuru/The-Resonant/Chapters/P2-13 - False Trail.md

 They did not open the cabinet.

 From the doorway, they tried one controlled thing.
 Milo slid a credit‑card mirror from his kit and caught the thin sun leaking past the tape lattice.
-He threw a sliver of light across the spiral, low and grazing—the poor man’s backlight.
+He threw a sliver of light across the spiral, low and grazing - the poor man’s backlight.
 The nick flashed; the curve went chrome.

 The room’s pure tone climbed a hair.
 RAE’s consonants softened, like talking underwater.
 "Back two steps," she said.